tdewolff/canvas/README.md

 | ArcTo   | yes (imprecise) | yes | yes (GL5) | yes (GL5 + Chebyshev10) |

 * Ellipse => Cubic Beziér: used by rasterizer and PDF targets (imprecise)
-* Cubic Beziér => Ellipse: could be used by Stroke to increase precision and reduce the number of commands, but this is much work with little gain

 NB: GL5 means a Gauss-Legendre n=5, which is an numerical approximation as there is no analytical solution.
 Chebyshev is a converging way to approximate a function by an n=10 degree polynomial.
 It uses the bisection method as well to determine the polynomial points.